 Oldham Adult Musculoskeletal Physio Service

-The Adult Musculoskeletal Physiotherapy Service provides assessment and treatment of patients with musculoskeletal/orthopaedic problems including back, neck and shoulder pain, soft tissue injuries, and arthritic problems.
+We provide assessment and treatment of patients with musculoskeletal/orthopaedic problems including back, neck and shoulder pain, soft tissue injuries, and arthritic problems.

-Treatments include manual therapies such as joint mobilisations and manipulation, exercise programmes, acupuncture, electrotherapy, posture correction and ergonomic advice.
+Treatment includes manual therapies such as joint mobilisations and manipulation, exercise programmes, acupuncture, electrotherapy, posture correction and ergonomic advice.

 Patient parking is available at all of our clinics but please allow time to find a parking space if you arrive by car.